 In the meantime, you can read about last year’s three packed days.

 Navigating Girl World: Connecting the Dots…Changing the Culture

 Girls aren’t the problem.
 They’re the solution.

 This is at the heart of Hardy Girls Healthy Women’s revolutionary Summer Institute.
-Join girls’ development expert Lyn Mikel Brown, EdD and other experts from Hardy Girls Healthy Women this summer from June 25-27 to learn how to work with girls to create a better world.
+Join girls’ development expert Lyn Mikel Brown, EdD and other experts from Hardy Girls Healthy Women this summer to learn how to work with girls to create a better world.